azoth-lang/azoth.language.design/self-antetype.md

 }
 ```

+Implementing the `Cloneable` trait that returns `Same` is probably trivial.
+It is possible to simply
+override the method and provide a concrete implementation returning `new T(...)` where `T` is the
+current type.
+On the other hand, implementing `Cloneable` returning `Instances` without complex
+factory patterns or a magic memberwise clone method, will require some additional language features.
+Specifically, virtual constructors, required methods, or both are required.
+I think the possible
+implementations are fairly straightforward, so I will not spell them out.

 Review of flavors

 * `Class`: Incorrect, does not vary with subclasses.
-* `Derived`: Incorrect, even if it requires the use of `Derived` in subtypes, if over constrains the return value.
+* `Derived`: Incorrect, even if it requires the use of `Derived` in subtypes, if over constrains the
+  return value.
 * `Root`: Incorrect, does not vary with subclasses.
-* `Instance`: Possible, it is too constricting in some cases but matches many other cases definitions.
+* `Instance`: Possible, it is too constricting in some cases but matches many other cases
+  definitions.
-* `Same`:
+* `Same`: Possible, too loose by some definitions.
+* Covariant Return: It could be argued that all that is really needed here is regular covariant
+  return types and developers can narrow the return type as it makes sense to do so.
+That way
+  proxies etc. do not have to return the same type if it makes sense.

 Does clone require exact type?